What types of hummingbirds can you find in Texas?

 Hummingbirds are one of the most popular birds in Texas and have captivated people’s interest and attention for a long time.
 But because hummingbirds are incredibly fast and small, these birds can be hard to distinguish from each other.
 Most of the time, they just look like little green, iridescent blurs streaking by your face!

 - *RELATED: Watch the LIVE bird feeder and animal cameras in MY backyard* (You may get lucky and see a hummingbird on my cams RIGHT NOW!)

 But don’t worry.

-Today, you will learn 5 hummingbirds found in Texas (and how to identify them).
+Today, you will learn about the 5 hummingbirds found in Texas.

 Each description includes identification tips, pictures, *range maps, fun facts, AND how to attract these beautiful birds to your yard!

 #1: Ruby-throated Hummingbird

 How To Identify: